input-output-hk/mantis-wallet/README.md

 * [Node.js](https://nodejs.org/en/) - v12 is currently used for Luna, tested with v12.16.2.
   * (optional) [nvm](https://github.com/nvm-sh/nvm) - you can use nvm to automatically pick-up the Node version you need
 * [yarn](https://classic.yarnpkg.com/en/) - tested with 1.21.1
-* (optional) If you want to use Remix from Luna, you will have to setup [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) in your project directory.
-Running these two commands should do the trick: `git submodule init` and `git submodule update`.

 ## Initialize the project